coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/guide/post.md

 Adding a system prompt (or any other contextual constraint) narrows this representational capacity.
 The prompt biases the distribution of generated text, restricting which descriptions of state are reachable in practice.
 The resulting $\mathcal{X}$ may still be extremely large, but it is a smaller space than the unconstrained model.

-Once we take into account real limits—bounded generations per turn and maximum output length (ultimately capped by the context window); the reachable state set becomes immense but finite.
-TAM itself does not depend on whether $\mathcal{X}$ is finite or infinite; only that it is a well-defined set from which ports select admissible subsets.
+Real world LLMs have additional practical bounds such a smaximum generations per turn and maximum output length, which is ultimately capped by the context window; further reducing the reachable state set.
+TAM itself does not depend on whether $\mathcal{X}$ is finite or infinite; only that it is a well-defined (not necessarily explicit) set from which ports select admissible subsets.

 The same logic applies to $\mathsf{Infer}$ and trajectory representation.
 A trajectory is simply the actor's expressed account of how its action changed the situation, as inferred from the episode it observed.
-If the model can express an interpretation of what just happened under its constraints, then that output is a valid trajectory in TAM.
-Any generation conditioned on prior situation and context can serve as an instance of $\mathsf{Infer}\_p$.
+If the model can produce an interpretation of what just happened under its constraints, then that output is a valid trajectory in TAM.
+Therefore, any generation conditioned on prior situation and context can serve as an instance of $\mathsf{Infer}\_p$.

-This also means that any system prompt defines a constraint on $\mathcal{X}$, and any prompt that generates interpretations of outcomes is sufficient to realize $\mathsf{Infer}\_p$.

-> _If multiple models and prompts are combined, $\mathcal{X}$ expands accordingly.
-Conceptually, the state space becomes the product of the reachable representations under each component._
+> If multiple models and prompts are combined, $\mathcal{X}$ expands accordingly.
+Conceptually, the state space becomes the product of the reachable representations under each component.

 ## The Minimal Implementation

 TAM maps onto LLM-based agents with almost no additional infrastructure.
 As we said, the state space $\mathcal{X}$ is already provided by the LLM's latent space and naturally constrained by the system prompt.

 Ports map to tool calls.
 If you're using MCP-style function calling, you already have a version of ports.
 Each tool is a mode of interaction with the world: a function the agent can invoke, with arguments and a description.
 When the agent selects a tool, it delegates execution elsewhere and waits for the world to respond.

-Ports require an additional property over MCP tools: a description of how the world is expected to evolve as a result of using the tool.
+Ports additionally require a description of how the world is expected to evolve as a result of using the tool.
 This can start out broad.
 For example, the expectation of a send email tool can be:

-> "After using this tool, the recipient will have received the contents I added to the email without errors."
+> "After using this tool, the recipient will have received the contents of the email without errors."

 ## Port Selection

-When the agent faces a situation, it needs to see the available ports: tools with their descriptions and accumulated expectations.
-Selection follows three constraints.
+When the agent faces a situation, it needs to choose one port according to these constraints:

+1. The port must be available for use in the current situation.
-First, the port must align with the agent's intent.
+2. The port must align with the agent's intent.

-Second, the agent must believe the outcome should fall within the port's expectations.
+3. The agent must believe the outcome should fall within the port's expectations.

-Third, among safe options, the agent should choose the port with the narrowest expectations, thus maximizing agency.
+4. Among safe options, the agent should choose the port with the narrowest expectations.
 A narrow cone represents a specific commitment to particular outcomes.
 A wide cone accepts anything and commits to nothing.

 An agent with well-calibrated expectations can make specific commitments confidently.
-A novice agent, uncertain about what will happen, must use wider cones.
+A novice agent must use wider cones to accomodate its uncertainty about the dynamics of the world.
 Expertise is the accumulation of narrow, reliable ports.

 ## Episode Interpretation